Is your organisation taking payments online? Are you PCI compliant?

 Most organisations and associations are in the business of collecting membership fees.
 It can get very complicated.
 Here is the essential list of best practices that every organisation should follow when it comes to membership payments.

-Whether it is a monthly or yearly membership schedule, your members should be able to opt-in or out of auto-renewals at any point after paying their membership fees.
+Whether it is a monthly or yearly membership schedule, your members should be able to opt-in or out of auto-renewals at any point after paying their initial membership fees.
 Auto-renewals are the best way to ensure that associations continue to have an optimum revenue stream coming in.
 Ensure your system also caters for ‘price increases’ easily, this will ensure you can utilise auto renewals.